Ansh1902396/Ansh1902396/README.md

     <td width="60%">

 ### 🌟 My Nindo (Ninja Way)
-Hey there, fellow shinobi! 👋 I'm Rudransh, a 20-year-old tech ninja with a passion for open source jutsu and development techniques.
+Hey there, fellow shinobi! 👋 I'm Rudransh, a 20-year-old tech ninja with a passion for open-source jutsu and development techniques.
 From DevOps to Blockchain, I love diving into new challenges faster than Naruto runs to Ichiraku Ramen!
 With the Will of Fire burning bright in my code, I'm always ready to collaborate and build something legendary.

 ### 🎭 Current Missions
 - 📚 Mastering the Forbidden Scrolls (Data Structures & Algorithms)